ghga-de/nf-aceseq/README.md

 - Automated estimation of ploidy and tumor cell content
 - HRD/TAI/LST score estimation
 - With/without matched control processing

+For more information on theoretical part please refer to the orijinal documentation of the pipeline [here](https://aceseq.readthedocs.io/en/latest/index.html).

 For now, this workflow is only optimal to work in ODCF Cluster.
 The config file (conf/dkfz_cluster.config) can be used as an example.